 Column XX – Current Overcollateralization Percentage (ABS)

+Use only for ABS reported in the following categories:

+Financial Asset-Backed Securities – Not Self-Liquidating

+Non-Financial Asset-Backed Securities – Full Analysis

-For ABS, report the overcollateralization ratio that reflects the value of the assets backing the debt issuance in comparison to the tranche held and all tranches senior as of the reporting date.
+For ABS reported in the noted categories, report the overcollateralization ratio that reflects the value of the assets backing the debt issuance in comparison to the tranche held and all tranches senior as of the reporting date.

 The ratio shall reflect the total unimpaired assets backing the debt issuance over the specific tranche held and all the tranches senior to the held tranche.
 For example, if the assets / expected cash flows supporting the debt issuance has declined to $88, and there is still $75 in issued senior debt and $15 in issued mezzanine debt, a reporting entity holding senior tranche would report 117% (88/75) and a reporting entity holding the mezzanine debt shall report 98% (88/90).